 Statics is the structural analysis of non-deformable bodies that are at equilibrium.
-Students will use equilibrium of force (in 1, 2, and 3 dimensions) and moment to analyze various structures, including beams, trusses, and machines.
+Students will use equilibrium of force (in 1, 2 and 3 dimensions) and moment to analyze various structures, including beams, trusses, and machines.
 Vectors used extensively.
 Prerequisites: PH 111 and MA 112.
-Offered fall semester.
 Three credits.